jwallaceni/enum/README.md

 Configure Shodan CLI and add Grayhatwarfare and ViewDNS.info API keys to config.ini

-Mute script feedback by placing '#' before echo statements if writing results to a file
+Mute script feedback by commenting with '#' character if writing results to a file

 ## Usage